cran-task-views/MissingData/MissingData.md

     imputed datasets. `r pkg("grf")` offers treatment effect estimation with incomplete confounders and covariates under modified unconfoundedness assumptions.
+-   *Finance*: `r pkg("imputeFin")` handles imputation of missing values in financial time series using AR models or random walk.
 -   *Scoring*: Basic methods (mean, median, mode, \...) for imputing missing data in scoring datasets are proposed in `r pkg("scorecardModelUtils")`.
--   *Preference models*: Missing data in preference models are handled with a *Composite Link* approach that allows for MCAR and MNAR patterns to be taken into account in `r pkg("prefmod")`.
+-   *Preference models*: Missing data in preference models are handled with a composite link approach that allows for MCAR and MNAR patterns to be accounted for in `r pkg("prefmod")`.
 -   *Health*: `r pkg("missingHE")` implements models for health economic evaluations with missing outcome data. `r pkg("accelmissing")` provides multiple imputation with the zero-inflated Poisson lognormal model for